 Life can be challenging for teens as the expectations for them to complete more tasks and increase their participation increases, but they may struggle to know how to do this without additional support.
 We can therefore work with the individual to support their growth in knowledge, participation and independence, depending on their goals and ability.
 Some of the tasks we can assist with includes:

-- Self-Care Skills (personal hygiene and grooming, dressing appropriately for various situations, health and wellness management (medication routines, exercise)
+- Personal care skills: personal hygiene and grooming, dressing appropriately for various situations, health and wellness management (medication routines, exercise)

 What can I expect during my first Occupational Therapy session?